Redefining Philanthropy

 Philanthropy has its roots in goodwill, but the sector is not immune from creating imbalanced systems and inequities around who holds resources and has the power to distribute them.

-We're committed to a trust-based model that shifts power back to the communities we serve.
-Our goal is to always be clear, intentional, and transparent about how funding decisions are made and how we go about our work.
-Our staff and board reflect the diversity of the grantees we serve.
+We're committed to a trust-based model that encourages philanthropic practices and relationship-building that center shared power, patience, and accountability to communities.
+We consistently seek and invite grantee input on the work we do in an effort to be clear, intentional, and transparent with the communities we serve.
+Our staff and board also reflect the diversity of the grantees we serve.

 We seek to remove obstacles that small, BIPOC, and LGBTQIA-led organizations and individuals typically encounter in the grantmaking process.
 And we want to help other funders understand the importance of this shifting mindset so we can collectively create a more equitable approach to philanthropy.